gerbless/react-tutorial/README.md

 ## Props and States

-Regrettably, with the current implementation of our react components, they are not as reusable as we want, because we have so many hardcoded values in them.
-However, we can refactor them to make more reusable, we can send dynamic properties to them.
-They are known as props.
+With the current implementation of our React components, they are not as reusable as we want, because we have many hardcoded values in them.
+However, we can refactor them to make more reusable sending to them the properties they need.
+These properties are know as props.

 ### Props

-Props are attributes we can send to any react component just like we assign HTML attributes to HTML elements.
+Props are attributes we can send to any React component, just like we assign HTML attributes to HTML elements.

-E.g. if we want to send to our UserAvatar component some properties to work with, we can achieve it in this way
+E.g. if we want to send to our UserAvatar component some properties to work with, we can do it like this

 ```javascript
 // instead of just write this